Blood pH Level Is A Key Pointer To Ill Heath

 The One Time an Acidic pH Level is Average

-If you’re still not convinced that acidosis is a serious health issue, think about this: the one time an acidic pH is normal is when you’re DEAD!
+If you’re still not convinced that acidosis is a serious health issue, think about this: the one time an acidic pH is average is when you’re DEAD!
 This is the only time that an acidic pH level is what nature intended.
 Why?
 So the body can decompose.

 Another Reason to be Concerned With Your pH Level